MSIA/mlds400group13/README.md

 Challenges: trnsact table is too large so it takes a long time to import into python.

 To do list: Do more EDA or joining table based on each topic and test them out to see which topics work the best.

+### Nov 10
+Continue exploreing data from each table, trying to join transaction tables with sampling method.

+To do list: decide on final project and work on data manipulation and modeling.